blacklight/Armando/README.md

 All the configuration of the modules under `lib/` goes to `app.conf`.
 Copy `app.conf.example` to `app.conf` and modify it according to your needs.
 Global `app.conf` configuration can be overridden by defining your own `app.conf` under `share/YourProject`.
+Remember that the section name of the plugin in `app.conf` must be the same one of the module under `lib/` without the `.py` extension.

 ## Contribute